 Here, "stability" is literally the complexity of processes and their interconnections, achieved in the course of natural evolution (homeostasis).

-Thus, the final part of the completion phase is built on the hypothetical assumption that with the loss of the physical body, the practitioner's consciousness will lose the last obstacle on the path to self-completion.
+Thus, the final part of the completion phase is built on the hypothetical assumption that with the loss of the physical body, the practitioner's consciousness will lose the last obstacle on the path to a return into the "source."

 The nature of the assumption is such that it cannot be verified and included in the report.
 Nevertheless, such an assumption (extrapolation) is extremely probable.
 The practitioner continues the practice right up to its natural completion.

 The continuation of practice occurs in such a way as not to delay the moment of testing the hypothesis, but also not to strive for it.
-Both options create tensions and obstacles in the universal flow of life.
 The flow of life passes unimpeded through the practitioner, without filtration and separation.
 The practitioner's actions fully coincide with the vector of the force that created the world where the practitioner appeared.
-The practitioner acts in accordance with it, representing an impulse of this force, occurred in the form of the practitioner himself and directed towards a return to its source.
+The practitioner acts in accordance with it, representing an impulse of this force, which occurred in the form of the practitioner himself and is directed towards a return to its source.

-This report is a manifestation of this impulse, and, packaged into a small text, entirely consists of the practitioner's understanding.
+This report is this impulse – packaged into a small text, it entirely consists of the understanding.

 End of report